laggardkernel/zinit-svn-patch/README.md

 # zinit-svn-patch

+This plugin provide patches for

-This script patches/overrides `.zinit-mirror-using-svn()` (subfolders download, update) to redirect `svn` operation to `git` sparse-checkout.
+- `.zinit-mirror-using-svn()` (for downloading and updating subfolders) redirects `svn` operations to `git` sparse-checkout.

-It makes `zinit ice svn` work again.
+- `.zinit-update-or-status-snippet` fixs `zinit status snippet-name`.

+These patches restore functionality for `zinit ice svn`.

 ```sh
 zinit ice svn
 zinit snippet OMZ::plugins/fancy-ctrl-z
 ```

-NOTE: `zinit status` for subfolder snippets is still broken, not being patched yet.
+NOTE:

+- `zinit self-update` triggers a re`source` of `$ZINIT[BIN_DIR]/zinit*.zsh` files, which reverts pathces applied here.
+- `zinit status`, namedly `zinit status --all`, triggers a `self-update` before checking all plugins.
+So the same revert occurs, and `zinit status` for all plugins will not work as expected.